Discover More

 And throughout the journey, we met Ugandans shaping their communities: a wood carving club teaching members to carve gorillas and other souvenirs, a husband-and-wife team improving access to medicine, and a fisherman sharing his stories.
 Uganda is more than wildlife - it's also about the people, their creativity, and their desire to keep improving their communities.

-Here are the details of our itinerary.
 We are not sponsored and paid the full price for our tour in Uganda.
 We do not endorse or promote the businesses we used, but are sharing them here if you'd like to know what we did.

 https://www.semugorillasafarisandtours.com/ with guide Jimmy Mukasa (he was fantastic!)